When I was five, my mother and I drove up to Jasper on what was then a dirt road. Wild bears were plentiful and wandered

 My work was fascinating: I helped investigate a murder, toured the 3000 foot deep Falconbridge nickel mine and even met the Queen of England (though not all at the same time).
 Perhaps that’s why I didn’t start writing seriously until 2002.

 My odyssey to publication is a story by itself: I give regular talks about it to inspire emerging writers.
 Seraphim Editions published my debut novel, Windigo Fire, in September 2014.
 It received glowing reviews from the Globe and Mail and was one of Huffington Post Canada’s choices as a Book for Book Clubs.
 To be short-listed for the 2015 CWC Award for Best First Novel was my dream come true!

 I would not have hung in there without the friendship and support of my two literary critique groups.
-In 2013, we linked up to form The Mesdames of Mayhem, an autonomous collective of 25 emerging and established Canadian crime writers and artists.
+In 2013, we linked up to form The Mesdames and Messieurs of Mayhem, an autonomous nation-wide collective of 25 emerging and established Canadian crime writers, publishers, book sellers and film makers.
 Carrick Publishing has released five collections of our stories, Thirteen , 13 O’clock , 13 Claws , In the Key of 13 and our latest, The Spirit of 13 in September, 2022.